Quadrating the Cards

 The remaining cards will all be in different positions--or 'thrown to the wind'--as stated by Richmond.
 This will be described later in the Karmic Wheel topic.

 When Richmond would do a reading for a client, he always started by preparing the deck (see the Solar Book) and having the client shuffle it for exactly one minute.
 Then the client would cut the deck immediately, followed by 2 more cuts occurring precisely at the 20-second interval each.
 He would use a stopwatch to make sure that the intervals for both the shuffle and cut were maintained.

-Additionally, he stated that the sun chart--and all of the 90 quadrations--was the result of pure mathematical principles.
+Additionally, he stated that the sun spread--along with all 90 quadrations--was the result of pure mathematical principles.
 Richmond called these 90 quadrations "independant solar quadrates", and though devoid of all personal magnetism he considered them worthy of study as an expression of universal law.
 It is the extension of this belief that forms the basis for this work.
 In fact, a typical reading will rarely include the individual personal magnetism as described above, but will instead focus on how the cosmic nature of universal law can be seen to interpenetrate the framework of this study.
 How then do we apply the person's magnetism to the reading without having them perform the shuffle and cut prescribed by Richmond?

-I believe that overlaying the individual's natal astrology over the Sun Chart, or any other quadratic grand spread, will give us the means by which the person's personal magnetism can be infused into the reading.
+I believe that overlaying the individual's natal astrology over the Sun Spread, or any other quadratic grand spread, will give us the means by which the person's personal magnetism can be infused into the reading.